josh-clarke/pug-web-starter-files/README.md

 ## Getting Started

 1. Fork and clone repository or download the ZIP file
-2. Inside the project folder run the following
+2. Inside the project folder, run the following
     * `npm install`
     * `bower install`
 3. Type `gulp` to build and watch for changes